 Cicek Passage Cafes

 The French architecture shines through the Cicek Passage in the Takism Square neighborhood.
-Also known as the Flower Passage, this was once a popular spot to sell flowers in the city.
+Also known as the Flower Passage, this Istanbul cafe hotspot was once a popular place to sell flowers.
 Today you’ll find several cafes and bars here.
 You can come here for a Turkish coffee and breakfast, or come here in the evening for a late meal and glass of wine.

 While the food definitely doesn’t compare to the best places in France, the ambiance is unique and its great for people watching.